The Reverse of the Medal: Plot summary

 Maturin and Blaine find an attorney and an investigator to defend Aubrey from the charges against him at his trial.
 Maturin advertises a large reward (the gambling debts paid back to him by Wray) for word of Mr Palmer, which proves an error.
 Palmer is found murdered and mutilated, thus useless for Aubrey's defense.
 Aubrey, who is unfamiliar with politically motivated trials, expresses confidence in British justice.
 His career is at stake, but he remains calm, even stoic, accepting the help Maturin gives him, and his wife's support.
 The trial is completed in two days, one day going on without rest for eighteen hours.
 The judge, Lord Quinborough, and jury convict him.
 The punishment is a fine of £2,500 and one hour on the pillory.
 His name is stricken from the Navy List, not by law but by practice, the worst blow.
 The pillory is delayed a few days, so word spreads to all his mates.
 The public square is filled with seamen, who in a display of their support for a beloved and respected captain, push away anyone come to throw stones.

 On the day before the trial begins, the Surprise is put up for auction.
 Maturin, with the aid of Tom Pullings, makes the successful bid.
 With Blaine's aid, Maturin obtains letters of marque so she can operate as a private man-of-war.
 Aubrey takes Surprise out immediately.
 Blaine tells Maturin that there is interest in a mission to Chile, and that Maturin is the preferred agent.
 Maturin receives a message to meet someone who mentions the Blue Peter, the diamond that Diana gave up to gain Maturin's release in France.
-He again meets M. Duhamel, who returns the diamond as long ago agreed, and supplies Maturin with information on the double agents in London.
+He again meets M. Duhamel, who returns the diamond, as was long ago agreed, and supplies Maturin with information on the double agents in London.
 Duhamel knew the late Palmer only by that alias, and the pair in government is Ledward and Andrew Wray, who also mounted the stock exchange fraud.
-Maturin is chagrined when he realizes what he did not understand in Malta, when dealing with Wray.
+Maturin is chagrined when he realizes what he did not understand in Malta when dealing with Wray.
 In return, Duhamel wants to leave Europe for Canada, as he is tired of the war.
 Maturin arranges for him to sail on HMS Eurydice under Captain Dundas, leaving in a few days.
 As proof, Maturin watches as Duhamel gives money in exchange for an information packet from Ledward and Wray.
 Maturin seeks Blaine to share with him this vital information.